 As a result of the highly advanced and analyzed design process, performance predictions of the Nordhavn 41 are better than anticipated. “[Considering] the combination of all the technology applied to the design of this boat and the experience we have from cruising and evaluating our N40, I think we have a very special boat on our hands,” Jim Leishman said.

 What’s more is the exceptional value and opportunity the Nordhavn 41 provides its buyers.
-Included in the base price of $752,000 is a fully-loaded boat, that a buyer can take delivery of in Ayvalik, Turkey, just around the corner from the factory.
-They can then explore the Med at their own pace, and re-deliver the boat back to Ayvalik or Palma de Mallorca where it can be shipped to Fort Lauderdale, received by the Nordhavn Commissioning team and brought up to our service facility in North Palm Beach.
-She’ll be checked over and readied for the owners to continue their cruising, perhaps to the Bahamas or beyond.
+Included in the base price of $752,000 is a fully-loaded boat.
+Buyers might choose to take delivery of in Ayvalik, Turkey, just around the corner from the factory.
+They can then explore the Med at their own pace, and re-deliver the boat back to Ayvalik or Palma de Mallorca where it can be shipped to Fort Lauderdale so owners can continue their cruising, perhaps to the Bahamas or beyond.